 - 2006: Tesla Inc. awarded Global Green award for Tesla Roadster design

 - 2007: Tesla Inc. awarded Index Design award Tesla Roadster

 - 2009: Tesla Inc. raised US$ 187 Million with US$ 70 Million funded by Elon Musk

-- 2009: Germany based Daimler AG, maker of Mercedes-Benz, acquired an equity stake of less than 10% of Tesla for a reported US$ 50 Million.
+- 2009: Germany-based Daimler AG, the maker of Mercedes-Benz, acquired an equity stake of less than 10% of Tesla for a reported US$ 50 Million.

 - 2009: Tesla Inc. was approved to receive US$ 465 Million in interest-bearing loans from the United States Department of Energy.